Camp Cura ⛺️

 For the Camp Cura project, I have been working as an experience designer.
 I have been helping the team to lead efforts on experience design flows, interaction design, as well as helping drive the narrative creation.
 Furthermore, I have been leading the GPT-3 language modeling, testing and training.

-With this project, I have acquired the skills to train an AI to establish real emotional connections with end users.
-Leveraging this technology, I have learned how to create variables and organizational methods for communicating information with game developers and also have had the opportunity to lead testing efforts that coincide with the narrative architecture and overall experience design.
+I have acquired the skills to train an AI to establish connections with end users.
+Leveraging this technology, I have learned how to create and maintain the organization of a comprehensive set of variables and data for GPT-3's use.
+I also have developed my ability to communicate information to developers.
+I have also had the opportunity to lead testing efforts and to lead the creation of narrative architecture and strategize interaction touchpoints.

-We are working closely with an game developer to develop the app in Unity and utilizing GPT3 language modeling to give the virtual friend human-like characteristics when users interact with the application.
+We are working closely with an game developer to develop the app in Unity and utilizing GPT3 language modeling for the application.

 One of the unique functions of the experience we incorporated on the backend for the GPT-3 integration was utilizing a finite-state machine.
 Using this, we created a number of character states in which the virtual friend adapts to based on different contexts and situations.
 I spearheaded the flow of this process (shown above) and how the various character states would be activated at a given time within the experience.